 This candidate has previously stood for election in:

 - 2017: The 2017 General Election, as the Labour Party candidate for the Jarrow

-- 2015: The 2015 General Election, as the Labour Party candidate for the Member of Parliament for Jarrow
+- 2015: The 2015 General Election, as the Labour Party candidate for the Jarrow

-- 2010: The 2010 General Election, as the Labour Party candidate for the Member of Parliament for Jarrow
+- 2010: The UK Parliament elections, as the Labour Party candidate for the Jarrow

 That's all we know!
 Will you help us find more about this candidate?

 Our volunteers have been working hard to add information on as many candidates as possible, but they need help.

 If you can add information that should be on this page - such as Stephen Hepburn's CV - please use our crowdsourcing website to add it.Add or edit details »